awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/ec2_fleet.md

 your applications, and specify how Amazon EC2 should distribute your fleet capacity within each purchasing model.

+In this part of the workshop we will request an EC2 Fleet using the `instant` fleet request type, which is a feature only available in EC2 Fleet.
+By doing so, EC2 Fleet places a synchronous one-time request for your desired capacity.
+In the API response, it returns the instances that launched, along with errors for those instances that could not be launched.
+More information on request types [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-fleet-configuration-strategies.html#ec2-fleet-request-type).

+Also, we are going to configure the fleet request so that all the instances are requested of the same type (for example `c5.large`) and in the same Availability Zone.
+This configuration is suitable for applications that use, for instance, MPI.
+However, if your use case is different you can remove this constraints from the configuration file, keeping in mind that Auto Scaling Groups is the appropriate solution for most use cases.

 **To create a new EC2 Fleet using the command line, run the following**

 First, you are going to create the configuration file that will be used to launch the EC2 Fleet.
 Run the following: